 7. Mellah – Fes, Morocco

-Considered holy by Arabs, Fes was the first Moroccan city to establish a mellah — Jewish quarter — in the 15th century, in response to southern Spain’s Jewish expulsion.
+Considered holy by Arabs, Fes was the first Moroccan city to establish a Mellah — Jewish quarter — in the 15th century, in response to southern Spain’s Jewish expulsion.

-Many of the Moroccan cities have a mellah, but none are as old or historic as Fes.
-It’s here you’ll find the Aben Danan, a 17th-century synagogue built for the Jews who were pushed out of Spain at the time.
+It’s here you’ll find the Aben Danan, a 17th-century Synagogue built for the Jews who were pushed out of Spain at the time.

 Fes el-Jdid became a refuge for the Jewish community and was originally home to 250,000 Jews.
 The Mellah in Fes is full of history and Jewish-style architecture and is well worth a wander.